Eric-Jalal/ReactiveList/README.md

 This is the story which i used above tutorial to write it:

-the functionality to get a list of "tetris"-repositories from the REST API call: https://api.github.com/search/repositories?q=[Keyword] The call returns JSON entries for each repository.
+the functionality to get a list of "[keyword]"-repositories from the REST API call: https://api.github.com/search/repositories?q=[Keyword] The call returns JSON entries for each repository.